When you are ready, explore my hoard of mandolin instructional videos and eBooks:

 ©2018 Bradley Laird

 How to Use These Video Lessons...

-This page is a listing of 59 video mandolin lessons.
-I have organized them in the most logical way to help you learn to play quickly.
-My suggestion is that you bookmark this page!
+This page is a listing of 60 video mandolin lessons including lots of free videos.
+This list is organized them in the most logical way to help you learn to play quickly.
+I suggest that you bookmark this page!
 You will come back here many times as you practice and progress with your mandolin playing.

 The lessons begin with the basics such as tuning and simple mandolin tunes and progress through learning a lot of the great standard bluegrass jam session tunes.
 These videos also will teach you a great deal about chords and the music theory that you can use to strengthen your abilities as a musician.
 As you build your physical skills on the mandolin you will also learn how to improvise solos and play in every key.
 I have put a lot of thought and planning into these lessons and they are proven to work!
 Thousands of mandolin students all over the world are using these videos.